Multiple payment options.

 PureVPN pricing plans start at $10.95 per month with a monthly billing cycle, which is certainly at the higher end of the price spectrum for paid VPN services.
 Long term plans are heavily discounted, though, so that is definitely the way to go.

-You don’t have the option to directly pay with a debit or credit card and need to use Paypal instead.
+PureVPN has also added the option to pay with a credit or debit card along with PayPal.
 A slew of other payment options are available as well, including multiple cryptocurrencies, PaymentWalls, and regional wallets.
 PureVPN also lets you pay using gift cards from a variety of stores like Best Buy, Starbucks, Sears, Walmart, JC Penney, and more.
 This is definitely an odd option, but if you were wondering what else you can use that Lowe’s gift card for, this is it.

 Easy to download and install applications are available for Windows, iOS, Mac, and Android, and browser extensions are also available for Chrome and Firefox.
 PureVPN is also compatible with streaming devices like Android TVs, the Amazon Firestick, and Kodi boxes, and useful installation guides are available to set up PureVPN directly on your Wi-Fi router.

 You can find the full list of compatible devices and available installation guides here.
-The device list isn’t as comprehensive as the other VPNs I’ve tested, but the mainstream devices and OS’ are covered.
 In this review, we will be taking a detailed look at the Windows and Android applications.

 Setup & settings